almamunkhan09/udacity_cloud_devops_project3/README.md

       a docker circleci/node:13.8.0 is used.
 Then go to working directory backend and test by <npm run test>. the artifacts is saved using save_cache.
 Also slack notificaion is added and it will alart if the build fails.

+  e.
+Deploy infrustructure:

+       Using CloudFormation need to develop stack